nexmo-community/dialogflow-sample-voice-application/README.md

 ## Overview on how this sample Voice API application works

-- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a WebSocket connection to the Lex reference connection ("action": "connect"),
+- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a WebSocket connection to the Dialogflow agent reference connection ("action": "connect"),
-- Once the WebSocket is established (GET `/ws_event` with status "answered"), it plays a TTS greeting to Lex bot, as Lex expects the user to speak first, we need to start the conversation as one would do in a phone call, with the answerer greeting the caller.
+- Once the WebSocket is established (GET `/ws_event` with status "answered"), it plays a TTS greeting to this Dialogflow agent, as the Dialogflow agent expects the user to speak first, we need to start the conversation as one would do in a phone call, with the answerer greeting the caller.
 The result is that the caller will immediately hear the Dialogflow agent initial greeting (e.g. "How may I help you?") without having to say anything yet.
 You can customize that inital TTS played to Dialogflow to correspond to your Dialogflow agent programming and use case.
 - Transcripts and sentiment scores will be received by this application in real time,</br>
 - When the caller hangs up, both phone call leg and WebSocket leg will be automatically terminated.